Grahame59/DansbyBot/DevLog.md

     - Implement Real-Time Editing & Saving:
         - Make JSON editable directly in the UI and auto-save changes in real time.
         - Ensure proper formatting and structure validation before saving.

+# 02.24.2025 - 9:15 am
+- Added a new ActionIntent to restart the autosavetimer form the Global Var Instance..
+This runs a StartAutosaveTimer() from the AutosaveManager.cs so therefore it does not have any current state checking such that if the timer is already initialized and running (This happens upon start up) and I need to test how it reacts and probably add the state condition in for that...
+As well as when it is paused It just stops and when it is resumed it is started again so pause and resume are not true in name -> Did this in class just little add on for robustness....
+Pushing to Git now...